 A special version of the Color TV-Game 6 was produced for food company House Foods to promote their instant noodles product House Shanmen (ハウスシャンメン).
 Instant noodles?
 Yes, instant noodles.

-The House Shanman version of Color TV-Game 6 is identical to the regular CTG-6V, except for the metal name plate on the top, which in this case shows the noodles brand name.
+The House Shanmen version of Color TV-Game 6 is identical to the regular CTG-6V, except for the metal name plate on the top, which in this case shows the noodles brand name.

 I reckon a lot of instant noodles had to be consumed before one became eligible for this machine.
 They are quite rare and difficult to find these days.

 Another interesting variant of the Color TV-Game 6 are the versions licensed to Sharp.
 Sharp produced TVs and bought licenses for video game consoles to sell with their TV sets.

 Sharp would continue to license Nintendo's subsequent systems: Famicom (Sharp Famicom Titler AN510 and 14C-C1F and 19C-C1F TVs), Famicom Disk System (Sharp Twin Famicom AN-500R, AN-500B, AN-505-BK and AN-505-RD) and Super Famicom (Sharp 14G-SF1 and 21G-SF1 TVs).